danxhuber/isles25/logistics/index.md

 Participants requiring supporting letters for a visa to enter the United States of America should indicate this on the registration form

-### Reception and dinner venues
+### Reception venues

 The Sunday reception will be held at the Institute for Astronomy at UH Mānoa.
-The Monday reception and conference dinner venues will be within the Honolulu area.
+The Monday reception will be held in the vicinity of UH Mānoa.

 ----
 ## Accomodation